Brazil presents another hurdle in Monsanto's bid for Syngenta

 It approved the takeover of the country's main railway operator, America Latina Logistica SA, by Cosan Logistica SA in February, addressing sugar and grain producer concerns by requiring third party access to Cosan's two dry bulk terminals at Santos port.

-Cade threatened to derail a 2009 merger between Perdigao and Sadia to create processed foods giant Brasil Foods, now known as BRF SA, but ultimately endorsed a plan requiring the latter to sell 80 percent of Perdigao's production capacity and halve the sale of some of its products.
+Cade threatened to derail a 2009 merger between Perdigao and Sadia to create processed foods giant Brasil Foods, now known as BRF SA (BRFS3.SA), but ultimately endorsed a plan requiring the latter to sell 80 percent of Perdigao's production capacity and halve the sale of some of its products.

 Vinícius de Carvalho, the president of Cade, declined to comment on whether a Monsanto-Syngenta deal would require antitrust remedies.